 - Forming material: 3/4″ thick melamine coated particle board.
 4’x8′ sheets.
 Minimum 8 sheets.

-- Form release agent: Melamine does not require form release agent, but if you use fiberglass molds or steel-topped casting tables, you need form release.
-See the CCI online store for form release agent.
+- Form release agent: Melamine does not require form release agent, but if you use fiberglass molds or steel-topped casting tables, you need form release such as Cresset 20-VOC.

 - Screws: Wood screws (or drywall type) suitable for fastening particle board.
 Length should be 1.25″ for 3/4″ material.
 Torx or square drive preferred.
 Straight slotted head style is not acceptable.
 Minimum 200 screws.